 Benefits to Topic Clustering

-You may be wondering, ‘If I do all three steps and work hard to create great content that is based around a relevant, popular topic, what kind of results can I expect?’
+You may be wondering, ‘If I do all four steps and work hard to create great content that is based around a relevant, popular topic, what kind of results can I expect?’

 First, by carefully and strategically selecting topics based around what your buyers are searching for, you’re able to narrow in on specific topics and establish yourself as an expert.
 It shows a commitment to the topic and can help build out your list of subscribers.
 People want to learn from experts, so if you take the time to become one on specific topics, people will listen.